elvisleung222/StockPriceAPI/README.md

 # OR
 python3 StockPriceAPI/script/importData.py
 ```
 **Note: If you receive 500 response, please check if all instances (docker containers) are connected to the Eureka server.
-Otherwise, you might need to wait a couple more minutes for re-sync.**
+Otherwise, you might need to wait a couple more minutes for re-sync and try again.**

 # Highlights
 ## Stock Price API